AnanyaShanker/atlan-client/README.md

 **Minify and Bundle CSS and JavaScript:**

-Minify CSS and JavaScript files to reduce their size by removing unnecessary characters and whitespace.
+Minified CSS and JavaScript files to reduce their size by removing unnecessary characters and whitespace.

-Bundle multiple CSS and JavaScript files into a single file to reduce the number of requests.
+Bundled multiple CSS and JavaScript files into a single file to reduce the number of requests.